HighCapable/YukiHookAPI/docs-source/src/en/config/api-exception.md

 **Solution**

-`moduleAppResources` requires the current Hook Framework to support the `initZygote` function, please check and try again.
+This situation hardly exists, unless there is a problem with the target Hook Framework itself.

+If this problem does occur, please provide feedback with detailed logs.

 ###### exception